 Although my siblings and I were shielded from any financial worries my parents were burdened with, we were taught the value of money at a young age.

 Still, my parents’ money-pinching ways left an imprint on me — money was always at the forefront of my mind.

 As I got older, I began saving for my own college tuition, knowing that I only had myself to rely on.
-I worked two jobs during the summers just so I could afford the minimums during the rest of the year.
+I worked two jobs during the summers to afford the minimums during the rest of the year.

-The idea of retirement saving first came to me when I was studying English Literature at The University of Edinburgh.
+The idea of saving for retirement first came to me when I was studying English Literature at The University of Edinburgh.

 At the time, I was squirreling away £30 ($37) a month.
 It wasn’t a huge sum but enough to make me feel in control of my financial future.
 It was a solid start towards building a comfortable retirement fund for my golden years.

-When I shared my retirement saving plan with my college friends, they literally laughed out loud.
+When I shared my retirement savings plan with my college friends, they literally laughed out loud.